AustinIOI/AustinIOI/README.md

 </div>
 <br/>

 👋 Hello!
-I'm Jinao Yu, currently pursuing my Master of Science degree in Computer Science at **Georgia Institute of Technology**, focusing on full-stack development, DevOps, MLOps.
+I'm Jinao Yu, currently pursuing my Master of Science degree in Computer Science at **Georgia Institute of Technology**, focusing on Full-stack development, DevOps, MLOps.
 I got my Bachelor of Science degree from Univ of Wisconsin-Madison, and had a chance be selected for a research fellowship program at Columbia University.

 🧑🏻‍💼 I also served as a mentor/organization admin in the [Open Source Promotion Plan (OSPP)](https://summer-ospp.ac.cn/) in 2023, and in the [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) in 2024.